-- 1. Your insurance covers you for the period indicated in your most recent Confirmation of Insurance.
+- 1. Your insurance covers you for the number of days indicated in your most recent Confirmation of Insurance.
 If you'll be away for longer than that, you need to ask us to extend your coverage before you leave on your trip.
 If you don't, we may not pay your claims. - 2.
-The amounts payable vary depending on the situation (see section 4.3). - 3.
-You must notify us as soon as you become aware of the theft, loss, damage or delay. - 4.
+All trips start the day you leave your home and end the day you come back.
+That means that the day you leave and the day you come home count as 2 full days away. - 3.
+The amounts payable vary depending on the situation (see section 4.3). - 4.
+You must notify us as soon as you become aware of the theft, loss, damage or delay. - 5.
 You must take all reasonable steps to protect or recover your belongings.